-We numerically confirm an ordered phase in disordered Rydberg chains, which is captured by our locally constrained random‐field model (Fig.~\ref{fig2}).
-We locate the phase boundary using the quotients method \cite{Fytas2013_L2L,Janus2013}, with the ground state obtained from density‐matrix renormalization group (DMRG).
-Further computational details are given in the Supplementary Materials \cite{supp}.
+We numerically confirm an ordered phase in disordered Rydberg chains, which is captured by our locally constrained random-field model (Fig.~\ref{fig2}).
+We locate the phase boundary using the quotients method \cite{Fytas2013_L2L,Janus2013}, with the ground state obtained from density-matrix renormalization group (DMRG).
+Further computational details are given in the Supplemental Material~\cite{supp}.

 \emph{Disordered Fixed Point.---} The existence of an ordered phase suggests a possible phase diagram, as illustrated in Fig.~\ref{fig:main}(b).
 Importantly, this phase boundary should terminate at a point characterized by zero Rabi strength and finite disorder strength.
 We propose this as a novel disorder-controlled fixed point.
 Due to the absence of quantum fluctuations, this disordered critical point may be effectively described by a classical Hamiltonian